qbicsoftware/research-data-management/docs/project/project_registration.md

 - **Specimen** — the tissue or material type
 - **Analyte** — the molecular class being measured

+!!! tip "Searching for terms"
-Type at least 2 characters in each search field to see matching terms from standardised life science ontologies.
+    Type at least 2 characters to see matching terms.
+See the [ontology search guide](../ontology_search/ontology_search_introduction.md) for details.

 ![Experiment search](images/experimental_information_search.png){.screenshot}